 For instance, the autumn hunting season is popular with Texas squirrel hunters.
-Like the fellow humans, squirrels enjoy a clear, calm, and sunny forecast to come out for play.
+Like their fellow humans, squirrels enjoy a clear, calm, and sunny forecast to come out for play.
 Damp, misty conditions can also be an ideal scenario to come across squirrel herds in different locations.
 Thus, winters, stormy and windy forecasts are not suitable for bagging the bushy-tailed mascots.

 The Humble Squirrel Hunt

-As much simple as the idea of squirrel hunting may seem, it is an art of the skilled and strategic.
+As simple as the idea of squirrel hunting may seem, it is an art of the skilled and strategic.

 The primary gear is, of course, the license.
 Any hunt deems necessary the procurement of a license, but certain states might require additional permits for squirrel hunting.
 The next choice is between the kind of equipment.

-On the downside, they can be noisy instruments with the potential of distressing the fellow squirrels and making subsequent hunts difficult.
-Moreover, post-hunt, one has to go through the tedious process of removing the pellets out of the meat, so one doesn’t encounter them while feasting on the same for dinner!
+On the downside, they can be noisy instruments with the potential of distressing the squirrels and making subsequent hunts difficult.
+Moreover, post-hunt, one has to go through the tedious process of removing the pellets out of the meat, so that one doesn’t encounter them while feasting on the same for dinner!

 The other option is the rifle, much revered for precision killing, affordability, and accessibility.
 The .22 CALIBER RIFLE is an all-time choice among avid hunters for its automatic reloading feature and a good warm-up before the onset of the big game season.

 They are usually straightforward to operate, and their effectiveness can be further amplified with the usage of the scope for enhanced vision.
 They also allow one to shoot squirrels higher up in a tree.
-Additionally, it keeps the meat undamaged.
+Additionally, this keeps the meat undamaged.

 Many hunting folks prefer the respectful bow and arrow to be closely connected to their hunt.
 Moreover, the search is a challenging yet rewarding experience.
 Choosing a bow designed for small but brisk targets could ensure a successful hunt.

-Binoculars are an additional asset to have to enable the hunters to scan the distant forest and assist the scouting.
+Binoculars are an additional asset to have to enable the hunters to scan the distant forest and assist scouting.
 Sometimes, having a partner also helps cover more ground and increases the chances of catching the small game.
 It is in the interest of the hunters to opt for shades of attire that can easily blend into the environment.

-The methodology for hunt could either be a passive route or an active route.
+The methodology for hunting could either be a passive route or an active route.
 While the former suggests finding an ideal location, usually at the hardwood bottoms and then waiting for the target to emerge, the latter is a combination of tracking and stalking.